Lie-transform derivation of oscillation-center quasilinear theory: Quasilinear diffusion in particle phase space

 expressed in terms of the quasilinear diffusion tensor \cite{Kaufman:1972}

 which takes into account only those particles that are resonant with the wave, while the space-averaged second-order particle Vlasov distribution is now expressed as

 which takes into account the non-resonant part of the particle Vlasov distribution.
 This second-order non-resonant particle Vlasov distribution was derived iteratively by Kaufman \cite{Kaufman:1972} and is given in Eq.~\cite{Dewar:1973}(42), without derivation, by Dewar.
+We note that similar expressions have also been derived in App.~B of a recent paper \cite{Dodin:2024} by Dodin.